 The complete NATO troops withdrawal from Afghanistan and the rise of the Taliban mark the beginning of a new geopolitical game in the region, which involves China, Russia, Pakistan, Iran, India and Turkey.
 At the same time, the United States seems to have increased their strategic interest in the Asia-Pacific to counter Chinese sea power and in the Middle East to confront Iran.

-Yesterday the last U.S. soldier left Afghanistan, an event that marks the end of an era characterised by Western presence on the Afghan territory and the rhetoric that nation-building and democratic values were the main goals that the international community aimed to reach in the country.
-However, yesterday was also the beginning of a new page of the geopolitical game in Afghanistan and Central Asia identified by regional actors’ attempts to exploit the situation and the vacuum of power and military control left by the United States.
+Yesterday the last U.S. soldier left Afghanistan, an event that marks the end of an era characterised by Western presence on Afghan territory and the rhetoric that nation-building and democratic values were the main goals that the international community aimed to reach in the country.
+However, yesterday was also the beginning of a new page of the geopolitical game in Afghanistan and Central Asia, identified by regional actors’ attempts to exploit the situation and the vacuum of power and military control left by the United States.

 International and local actors in the Afghan geopolitical game

 Who are the actors, and what do we know about this new page or version of the geopolitical game which interests Afghanistan and Central Asia?
 These are the guidelines and possible geopolitical situations that we will monitor in the future.